 Since 1875, Heartland Family Service has been the leader in creating the path to a better tomorrow for children and families in the metro area.
 With over 50 programs in our organization, we hand-craft an integrated, multi-service approach to guide our clients toward safety, well-being and, ultimately, self-sufficiency.
 We firmly believe that when life improves for one of us, life improves for all of us.

 The mission of KEEP KIDS ALIVE DRIVE 25 is to make streets safer for all who walk, cycle, play, drive, and ride.
 Doing so preserves lives and relationships.
 We live our mission by: 1) Creating campaigns to educate motorists, passengers, pedestrians, and cyclists to practice behaviors that keep everyone safe on & along roadways.
 2) Supporting families who experience the death of a loved one due to a traffic incident through Live Forward! - bringing good into the world in their honor and memory.

 Mode Shift Omaha

 Mode Shift Omaha advocates for transportation options.
 Options for families to safely walk or bicycle to schools, markets, and parks.
 Transit options for people who need to get to work.
 Options that create a thriving and growing community, provide economic opportunities, and attract and retain young and old to our city.
 With your support we can increase our impact engaging the public, influencing decisions about transportation and land use, and monitoring designs and projects.

-* * * Nebraska Ataxia's nonprofit mission is to help those affected by ataxia through direct assistance, education and awareness, support for caregivers, and funding for medical therapies, equipment and research.
-Our organization's programs and partnerships focus on improving the quality of life for ataxians in our service area of Nebraska and Iowa. * * *
+Nebraska Ataxia's nonprofit mission is to help those affected by ataxia through direct assistance, community and professional education and awareness, support for caregivers, and funding for medical therapies, equipment and research.
+Our organization's programs and partnerships focus on improving the quality of life for ataxians in our service area of Nebraska and Iowa.